futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.6.2 =
+* auto-exclude images from lazyload when they have `loading="eager"` attribute.
+* bugfix: don't take querystring into account when deciding as-value for preloaded resources.
+* bugfix; ensure lqip images (used when both image optimization and lazyload are active) always work by normalizing the URL before sending it to shortpixel.
+* minimum WordPress version bumped to 4.4.

 = 2.6.1 =
 * bugfixes for multiple lazyload bugs causing images not to load or load incorrectly